Travelling to Ghana Essay

 Welcome to Ghana

-There is always a first time for everything; now this was my first time to Africa.
+There is always a first time for everything; now this was my first time in Africa.
 This day was the start of an excellent experience.
 In my mind, I had this picture of Africa as an impoverished continent with black residents.
 My curiosity made me want to travel to this new continent.
-I have to say that the experience was beyond expectations, I had the best times on travel than I have ever had on any of the trips I made earlier.
-Ghana has magnificent landscapes, the place was so green and most of all, the people were so welcoming.
+I have to say that the experience was beyond expectations.
+I had the best time traveling than I have ever had on any of the trips I made earlier.
+Ghana has magnificent landscapes, the place is so green, and most of all, the people are so welcoming.
 The experience bowed my mind.

 Ghana changed my mental picture of Africa.
-Earlier on I used to view Africa as one vast continent, the people from Ghana explained the history of Africa that’s where I came to know that the people from different countries do not even speak the same language.
+Earlier on I used to view Africa as one vast continent.
+The people from Ghana explained the history of Africa, and I learned that people from different countries do not even speak the same language.
 The people also had different cultures and beliefs which they have maintained until now.
 I couldn’t wait to see their traditional music and dances.
 Their culture was so fascinating; I had to learn.

 Hotels and restaurants

-Almost about everything in Ghana was beyond my expectations; I spotted this restaurant in Accra, the capital city of Ghana.
-Buka restaurant had this great finishing; the outlook just made your mouth watery.
-The food was also great that I had to come back for dinner at the same restaurant.
+Almost everything in Ghana was beyond my expectations; I spotted this restaurant in Accra, the capital city of Ghana.
+Buka restaurant had this great finish; the outlook made your mouth watery.
+The food was also great and I had to return for dinner at the same restaurant.
 I just had to take a photo in this hotel.

 Meals in Ghana

-Earlier in the hotel, I had taken Chinese food, so I was yet to know what type of food they eat in Ghana.
-The only familiar meal I found was potatoes and rice and still how the cooked it was different but sweet at the same time.
+Earlier in the hotel, I had taken Chinese food, so I did not know what food they eat in Ghana.
+The only familiar meal I found was potatoes and rice and still how they cooked it was different but sweet at the same time.
 I got to learn how to prepare food their way.
-My first meal o prepare was mashed potatoes which had some green vegetables and some boiled maize.
+My first meal to prepare was mashed potatoes, which had some green vegetables and some boiled maize.
 They called this dish “mukimo.”
-I also prepared some meat soup which they added some traditional spices.
+I also prepared some meat soup, and they added some traditional spices.
 They also cooked some veggies and some peanut topping.
-One of my host friends said, in Ghana, they value a balanced diet that is why their traditional food had to have at least four combinations, this amused me, and the food was excellent.
+One of my host friends said that they value a balanced diet in Ghana, which is why their traditional food had to have at least four combinations.
+This amused me, and the food was excellent.

 Bike riding

 Now, what do people do for leisure in Ghana?
 I asked about bike riding, just like in Colorado, people went for bike riding for recreation.
 We went for bike riding.
-The roads in Ghana were so clear, there was not much traffic, and this was just the perfect place to go for bike riding.
-The residents showed us the different places they visited when they went for leisure, we climbed some hills and came back, this was already enough exercises for me, but we were still going further.
-I got lucky that on the way, we used a different path which was slopping such that I did have to use much energy to cycle.
+The roads in Ghana were so clear; there was not much traffic, and this was just the perfect place for bike riding.
+The residents showed us the different places they visited when they went for leisure, we climbed some hills and came back; this was enough exercise for me, but we were still going further.
+I got lucky that on the way, we used a different path, which was slopping, so I did not have to use much energy to cycle.

 Tradition and culture